 This course provides an introduction to sociology with the focus of study on how humans interact within a society, both as individuals and in groups.
 Stress is placed on sociological methods and paradigms.
-(SL) Quarter Credit Hours 4.5
+Prerequisite: Sophomore status.
+(HO) (SL) Quarter Credit Hours 4.5